-In this scenario, there may be a separate secure zone for each country containing databases, tables, and users, etc. The data and users within each zone are specific to a country.
+In this scenario, each country may have a separate secure zone containing databases, tables, users, etc. The data and users within each zone are specific to a country.

-Assume that there is an ‘Orders’ table in each zone, possibly with the same definition.
-The ‘Orders’ table in each zone is a different physical table – because they are in different databases.
+Assume an ‘Orders’ table exists in each zone, possibly with the exact definition.
+The ‘Orders’ table in each zone is a different physical table – because they are in other databases.

-Therefore if there is a requirement to produce a ‘corporate level’ Orders report spanning multiple countries (i.e. zones), then the SQL has to reference multiple tables.
-Yes, that element may be hidden inside a view, but the underlying processing still requires access to multiple tables.
-Whether those tables are joined, or UNION’d together is a different question and relies on the business requirement.
-With either solution, this is likely to provide slower performance compared to all of the data being in a single physical table.
+Therefore if there is a requirement to produce a ‘corporate-level’ Orders report spanning multiple countries (i.e., zones), the SQL has to reference various tables.
+Yes, that element may be hidden inside a view, but the underlying processing still requires access to various tables.
+Whether those tables are joined or UNION’d together is a different question and relies on the business requirement.
+Either solution will likely provide slower performance than all of the data in a single physical table.

-A similar segregation of the data (from different countries) can be achieved without using “Secure Zones,” different approaches have advantages and disadvantages.
+Similar data segregation (from different countries) can be achieved without using “Secure Zones,” different approaches have advantages and disadvantages.

-- Use different databases and user hierarchies for each country: This is the closest to the “Secure Zones” feature in that the data is separated into different physical tables, Access Rights can be granted such that only the appropriate users have access to the data and corporate level reporting requires access to multiple tables.
-The major difference with this approach is that a ‘UK’ user who runs the query shown above will see that the ‘EU’ objects exist.
+- Use different databases and user hierarchies for each country: This is the closest to the “Secure Zones” feature in that the data is separated into different physical tables.
+Access Rights can be granted such that only the appropriate users can access the data, and corporate-level reporting requires access to multiple tables.
+The significant difference with this approach is that a ‘UK’ user who runs the query shown above will see that the ‘EU’ objects exist.

-- Row-Level Security: With this method, there is only one, corporate-wide Orders table (as an example) which contains the data for all countries.
-Additional ‘row level constraint’ column(s) are added to the table definition, which causes the correct data to be returned to each user based on their access constraints (i.e. country).
-Corporate level reporting now only has to access a single table.
+- Row-Level Security: With this method, only one corporate-wide Orders table (as an example) contains the data for all countries.
+Additional ‘row level constraint’ column(s) are added to the table definition, which causes the correct data to be returned to each user based on their access constraints (i.e., country).
+Corporate-level reporting now only has to access a single table.

-- Country Specific Views: Historically in Teradata, this has been a very common solution to this type of requirement.
-The ‘Orders’ data is stored in a single physical table, and a series of ‘country specific’ views are defined, each one with an appropriate WHERE clause such that only data for a particular country is returned.
-A user is given access to the consistent view of their country.
+- Country-Specific Views: Historically, in Teradata, this has been a widespread solution to this type of requirement.
+The ‘Orders’ data is stored in a single physical table.
+A series of ‘country-specific’ views are defined, each with an appropriate WHERE clause such that only data for a particular country is returned.
+A user is given access to a consistent view of their country.

-- Security Table: Alternatively a single view is used which joins to a ‘security table’ that identifies which country the user should see data for.
+- Security Table: Alternatively, a single view joins a ‘security table’ that identifies which country the user should see data.

-Whether any of these alternate strategies provide sufficient data security for an organization is a separate question and only one that the organization itself can answer.
+Whether any alternate strategies provide sufficient data security for an organization is a separate question and the only one the organization can answer.

-The data in a “Secure Zone” table is not encrypted; it is stored just like any other data in the Teradata DBMS.
-If you need your data encrypted, then you have to look at some of the Teradata partner offerings to achieve that.
+The data in a “Secure Zone” table is not encrypted; it is stored like any other data in the Teradata DBMS.
+If you need your data encrypted, look at some Teradata partner offerings to achieve that.

-The “Secure Zones” feature is not expected to enhance the performance of either ETL or query processing.
-In fact, as stated above, it is possible for some processing (i.e. corporate level reporting) to suffer in this environment.
+The “Secure Zones” feature is not expected to enhance ETL or query processing performance.
+As stated above, it is possible for some processing (i.e., corporate-level reporting) to suffer in this environment.

-These rules are unique to the zone of the user (assuming it is not DBC) executing the BEGIN / REPLACE QUERY LOGGING command.
+These rules are unique to the user’s zone (assuming it is not DBC), executing the BEGIN / REPLACE QUERY LOGGING command.

 Because all zones are on the same physical Teradata platform, they are all subject to the same set of rules.
-(Personally, I think this is one area where future versions of the Teradata DBMS software will change).
+(I think this is one area where future versions of the Teradata DBMS software will change).

-In my opinion (and it is just that) the “Secure Zones” feature is aimed at an organization that wants to offer a ‘cloud bureaux service’ to customers so that those customers can take advantage of the Teradata features without having to invest in their system.
-Such customers will end up sharing a physical Teradata system with other completely independent organizations without them being aware of it.
+In my opinion (and it is just that), the “Secure Zones” feature is aimed at an organization that wants to offer customers a ‘cloud bureaux service’ so that those customers can take advantage of the Teradata features without having to invest in their system.
+Such customers will end up sharing a physical Teradata system with other independent organizations without being aware.

-Please don’t get me wrong; the above requirement is not ‘bad’ it is just (in my opinion) very specific, and I don’t think many organizations will have a real need for it.
+Please don’t get me wrong; the above requirement is not ‘bad’.
+It is just (in my opinion) particular, and I don’t think many organizations will have a real need for it.